Theresa59/PNG_Console/README.md

-# PNG console app
+PNG console app
-## Development on hold, 09/2018
+Development on hold, 09/2018
-Contains code and standards for the insertion of CloudCoins into PNG.
+It contains code and standards for the insertion of CloudCoins into PNG.

-## Goal
+Goal

-#### To insert, save and retreive data from the PNG file format.
+To insert, save, and retrieve data from the PNG file format.

-## Summary of implementation
+Summary of implementation

-1) Add new png.
-`Allows the user to target a PNG image from the "png" folder. `
+Add new png.
+It allows the user to target a PNG image from the "png" folder.
-2) Select your png.
-`Allows the user to target a PNG image from the "Image Bank" folder. `
+Select your png.
+It allows the user to target a PNG image from the "Image Bank" folder.
-3) Select your CloudCoins.
-`Allows a user to select one or multiple CloudCoin stacks found in the Bank folder.`
+Select your CloudCoins.
+It allows a user to select one or multiple CloudCoin stacks found in the Bank folder.
-4) Insert the CloudCoins into the PNG.
-`Inserts the CloudCoins as a png chunk with the chunk type designator of cLDc.`
+Insert the CloudCoins into the PNG.
+Inserts the CloudCoins as a png chunk with the chunk type designator of cLDc.
-5) CloudCoins to Printouts folder.
-`Searches the file for cLDc chunk types, copies the information to the printouts folder.` `Creates a new image without the CloudCoin meta data.`
+CloudCoins to Printouts folder.
+Searches the file for cLDc chunk types, copies the information to the printouts folder.
+Creates a new image without the CloudCoin metadata.
+Overview of implementation.
+The current implementation is a console app built-in VS-Code, to be upgraded to a multi-platform application.
+It serves as a proof of concept for storing CloudCoins in the meta tags of PNG files.

 ### Overview of implementation.